GoogleCloudPlatform/terraform-google-enterprise-genai/5-app-infra/0-gcp-policies/README.md

 1. Ensure you are in a neutral directory outside any other git related repositories.

 1. Clone the `gcp-policies` repo based on the Terraform output from the `0-bootstrap` step.
-Clone the repo at the same level of the `terraform-example-foundation` folder, the following instructions assume this layout.
+Clone the repo at the same level of the `terraform-google-enterprise-genai` folder, the following instructions assume this layout.
 Run `terraform output cloudbuild_project_id` in the `0-bootstrap` folder to get the Cloud Build Project ID.

    ```bash